TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/Examprep.md

 20. Azure Blueprints;

 is a repeatable set of governance tools that helps development teams quickly build and create new environments while adhering to organizational compliance to speed up development and deployment.
+So it's a declarative way to orchistrate;
+- Role assignment
+- Policy assignment
+- ARM JSON Template
+- RG

 21. Geo-redundant storage (GRS);